General Bayesian quantile regression for counts via generative modeling: Introduction

 Traditional quantile regression methods primarily deal with continuous response variables.
-However, many real-world applications involve discrete response variables, and count data would be the most common type of discrete variables \citep{geraci2022mid}.
-Examples include the number of sales transactions in business data, fatal accidents, and hospital stays in medical data.
-While exploring conditional quantiles in count data is crucial in many practical applications, quantile regression for count data still has several unsolved challenges.
+Although many biological and medical applications involve count data such as frequencies of genetic markers from sequencing data \citep{Lee_bio}, prevalences of diseases \citep{Koba, Arima}, lengths of hospital stays \citep{Wang}, and numbers of prescribed drugs \citep{geraci2022mid}, quantile regression for count data still presents several unsolved challenges.
 Traditional methods, such as jittering and maximum score estimation, have laid the groundwork but also highlighted several limitations \citep{Manski75, Manski85, Benoit, Machado2005, LeeTereza, frumento2021parametric, padellini2018model, lamarche2021conditional, liu_yu, geraci2022mid}.
-Jittering, for example, smoothes discrete data by adding noise, but this can significantly affect small values and can suffer from the usual problem of quantile crossing. \cite{ilienko2013continuous} introduced a continuous Poisson distribution, which has provided a new perspective by allowing the cumulative distribution function of the Poisson distribution to be written using the floor function.
-This has paved the way for more advanced smoothing techniques, which fit usual discrete distributions and substitute the estimates into continuous discrete distributions.
-The three-step approach of \citep{lamarche2021conditional} first fits a regression model with a usual discrete distribution.
-It substitutes the estimates into its continuous version, from which the conditional quantiles are calculated.
-Then, the continuous conditional quantiles are regressed on a set of covariates.
-A similar approach was also considered by \citep{padellini2018model}. \cite{liu_yu} considered a discrete version of the asymmetric Laplace distribution, frequently used in Bayesian quantile regression models.
-Moreover, \cite{Chernozhukov2020} proposed simultaneous confidence bands for quantile functions of possibly discrete random variables, but it is not concerned with regression modeling.
+Jittering, for example, smoothes discrete data by adding noise.
+However, this can significantly affect small values and can suffer from the usual problem of quantile crossing.
+Also, \cite{Alahmadi} argues that crossing is not solved by simply discretizing the asymmetric Laplace likelihood as considered by \cite{liu_yu}. \cite{ilienko2013continuous} introduced a continuous Poisson distribution with the cumulative distribution expressed using the floor function. \cite{lamarche2021conditional} proposed a three-step approach that first fits a regression model with a usual discrete distribution, calculates (imputes) conditional quantiles on a continuous scale, and then regresses the estimated quantile value on a set of covariates.
+A similar approach was also considered by \cite{padellini2018model}. \cite{Alahmadi} considered further model extension within the parametric framework.
+Their parametric continuous-discrete approach faces the usual limitations of the parametric model in both distributional assumptions and specification of regression functions, which may overlook heterogeneity in covariate effects on different quantiles, as shown in our application.